 - Turn off the engine and all internal appliances.

-- Locate the battery or batteries (the motorhome may be powered by batteries connected in series or in parallel, and each battery should be charged separately).
+- Locate the battery or batteries (the motorhome may be powered by more than one battery connected in series or in parallel, and each battery should be charged separately).

 - Using a wrench, remove the cables from the battery leads.
 Remove the black cable from the negative terminal first, then the red cable from the positive terminal.